Britt from Denmark has a goal of doing 100 marathons on her RaceRunner! Ava and Andrew completed a Triathlon in USA!

-Britt Drud Sørensen who belongs to the group of RaceRunners able to walk and run shorter distances.
-But risk to stumble over her own feets, when she get the slightest tired.
+Britt Drud Sørensen belongs to the group of RaceRunners who are able to walk and run shorter distances.
+But risk to stumble over her own feet, when she get the slightest tired.
 Therefore the RaceRunner is a wise choice for long and middle distances.
 In fact marathons are her speciality.
-She has in 3½ year completed well 54 of them so the goal of a 100 before July 2020 is surely realistic.
+In in 3½ year completed 54 of the 100 marathons she is aiming to do.
+The goal is to complete 100 before July 2020, and so far she has made it seem surely realistic.
 Britt trains in a local running club in Kalundborg where she lives.
-Sometimes she through her CROSS RUNNER in the trunk of a clubmate to go to a race and other times she takes the train – as Britt does not have a driver’s licence.
+Sometimes she takes her CROSS RUNNER in the back of her car and go to a race and other times she takes the train – as Britt does not have a driver’s licence.
 She manage pretty much by herself to sign up for the races and do everything around number pick-up and the start also!
-How – By good planning!
+How? – By good planning!

-Training with and competing alongside other able bodied runners she find quite nice and practical. ” It is nice when oother runners comes over and ask – how are you doing- how many marathons have you nailed by now?”, she says.
+Training with and competing alongside other runners she finds quite nice and practical. ” It is nice when other runners comes over and ask – how are you doing- how many marathons have you nailed by now?”, she says.

 “I hope, we in the coming season, can put more focus on how fun and fine it is to be part of the recreational running community and find good races and event to do together”.

-If you want to know more about Brit – go to:
+If you want to know more about Brit – she has her own facebookpage in danish Britt Drud Sørensen

 Andrew Donohue, age 15 (diagnosed with cerebral palsy and dystonia) and Ava Hardy, age 13 (diagnosed with cerebral palsy) took the challenge of a co-working the 2014 Osprey Sprint Triathlon in Snow Hill, Maryland, USA, together with their partners from Athletes Serving Athletes (ASA).
 Ava particitpated with Jaime Toner, and Andrew with Jill Fears Matt Cook.